pegasuspad/ansible-roles/core/README.md

-# Ansible Collection - local.pegasuspad
+# Ansible Collection - skleinjung.core

 Collections containing Ansible roles used to provision resources for the Pegasus.